Who Developed Role Theory As A Way To Examine Social Interaction?

 Adult crisis roles include marriage, divorce, empty nest syndrome and old age.
 Each transitional point tests the identity of the actor and the ability to play the role.
 The person is challenged to adapt to a new perspective and develop positive familial and social interactions.
 Family counseling is used to help each family member adjust to the changes involved in the transitional role of the actor.
 The goal is to achieve healthy role balance.

 Family counseling is readily available through clinics and family outreach programs.
 Online counseling is also provided for those who prefer the privacy of the home or have a pressing schedule.
-An easy to use program is Better Help, https://www.betterhelp.com/start/, which will guide you step by step on where to go to seek help.
+An easy to use program is Better Help, which can help guide you step by step on where to go to seek help.

 Social role theory has been built on the empirical evidence of statistics and case studies.
 As role players change, along with their places in society, new perceptions are acquired as to identity and expectations of fulfillment for individual roles.
 Often, there are self-doubts and feelings of inadequacies in taking on a new role, especially in a family experiencing cultural and social changes.

-Its studies have demonstrated that we are happiest when we are comfortable with the roles we play, whether they are traditional, structured roles or changing roles based on interaction.
-Behavior counseling allows the individual to explore the multiple roles of his or her identity and bring clarity to how these roles affect the world around them.
+Role theory suggests that we are happiest when we are comfortable with the roles we play, whether they are traditional, structured roles or changing roles based on interaction.
+Behavior counseling allows the individual to explore the multiple roles of their identity and bring clarity to how these roles affect the world around them.